gitter-badger/javascript-3/string/string.md

 #### 3. Use template strings

-- When programmatically building up strings, use template strings instead of concatnation.
+- When programmatically building up strings, use template strings instead of concatenation.